Vijaipura: Education

-The village's three schools are Arvind Shikshan Sansthan, Rajeev Ghandhi Primary school and Govt School.
+The village's three schools are Arvind Shikshan Sansthan, Rajeev Gandhi Primary school and Govt School.
 Vijaipura village has higher literacy rate compared to Rajasthan.
 In 2011, literacy rate of Vijaipura village was 72.10% compared to 66.11% of Rajasthan.
 In Vijaipura Male literacy stands at 86.82% while female literacy rate was 57.27%.
 After 1995 the village has 100% literacy rate of boys and girls.

 The village GP committee for the development works in schools and village.

 Agriculture

 There are about 250 private wells and tube wells, Kharif and Rabi crops are sown, mainly millet, green gram, moth, guar, sesame, peanuts, wheat, barley, gram, mustard, mustard, fenugreek, cumin crop etc. are in abundance, Skrkandi, onions and other vegetables are also grown.
 Saras Dairy plant in the village recently also imposed, in the village dairy cattle, buffalo, cows, goats, etc. are a significant quantity court, camel, ox, horse, sheep, etc. are reared.